What Teachers Don’t Know About Neuroscience

 What teachers don’t know about neuroscience can hurt them … and their students.
 A recent study of teacher perceptions about neuroeducational information explored teachers’ prior knowledge, emotions, sharing of information through social and other avenues and neuromyths.
 The study found a significant absence of basic knowledge of neuroeducational pedagogy and an overabundance of neuromyths among the teachers surveyed and interviewed.

-Dr. Tammy Shepherd, author of the study, will present her findings and explain how and why teachers without a fundamental understanding of how the brain learns best will struggle to support increased learning among their students.
+Dr. Tammy Shepherd, author of the study, presents her findings and explains how and why teachers without a fundamental understanding of how the brain learns best will struggle to support increased learning among their students.

 After you have watched this webinar, you can request a Certificate of Participation for Professional Development purposes.